After my post, 3 Ways to Make More Meaningful Choices this Year, I had a couple of requests asking about My Little Brown Book.

 The idea originated from a conference I attended almost ten years ago.
 Speaker and author, Merrilee Boyack shared her concept based on her own Brown book.

 I chose my journal because of its magnetic flap and bookmark ribbon.
 Find one to reflect your personality, it will be recording your dreams and aspirations for many years to come.

 I used the first page to record my name and chosen title “My Work in Progress.”
 The next page is the table of contents.
 This page is important because it is what you will refer to each year when recording your progress.

 There are six basic life dimensions, and my list is loosely based off of those dimensions.
-Make your book personal and adjust it to what fits your needs.
+Make your little brown book personal and adjust it to what fits your needs.